 An update on being outdoors in the Dorset AONB, protecting local communities and contacting the Dorset AONB Team.

 In Dorset, we have been fortunate to have had a lower incidence of coronavirus compared to many other parts of the country.
-However, with a relatively elderly population in some parts, local communities are very aware of the devastating impact the virus can have and are still taking the lockdown restrictions very seriously.
+However, with a relatively elderly population in some parts, local communities are very aware of the devastating impact the virus can have and are still taking the threat very seriously.

 Natural England have updated the Countryside Code for how to use outdoor spaces respectfully and safely during these challenging times.
 The Code urges you to ease respect other people and protect the natural environment by: